outdreamer/build-a-cure-1/docs/specific/prediction.md

             - 'stereotype creates comically false expectations'

-              - which has output paths for agent positions, given example using 'race':
+              - which has output paths for agent positions, given example using 'race' (but only the redneck & clown races, which I hate for valid reasons which Im required to keep to myself - Ill let you figure out who Im talking about - hint: its rednecks who are all clowns though they try to pretend to do computers):

                 - victim: